davidesangui/metapresence/README.md

   The exclamation mark separates the command for bowtie2 and the one for metapresence.py.

 **Without bowtie2:**
-  `sorted.bam ! [options] -s coverm_input.txt all_sequences.fasta`
+  `(indexed)sorted.bam ! [options] -s coverm_input.txt all_sequences.fasta`
   The exclamation mark separates the input sorted bam file  and the command for metapresence.py.

 ### Mandatory:
 - all_sequences.fasta: a fasta file containing all the genomes that has to be analyzed.
-- sorted_bam: either a sorted bam file of the alignment on the fasta file, or the command line of bowtie2 to do it.
+- sorted_bam: either an indexed sorted bam file of the alignment on the fasta file, or the command line of bowtie2 to do it.
+In case, the sorted bam file must be indexed and the index must be in the same folder.
+If bowtie2 is launched, the index will be automatically created.
 - -s coverm_input.txt: input file for coverm.
 A file with each line listing a scaffold and a bin name, tab-seperated.

 ### Options: